How Well Do You Know This Market?

 GDP Up, Job Growth Slowing

-Source: FRED (BEA, BLS) — Annual percent change in real GDP, nonfarm business productivity, and nonfarm payroll employment. *2025 GDP and productivity are estimates based on Q1–Q3 data; Q4 figures pending BEA (Feb 20) and BLS (Mar 5) releases.
+Source: FRED (BEA, BLS) — Annual percent change in real GDP, nonfarm business productivity, and nonfarm payroll employment. *2025 GDP and productivity are estimates based on Q1–Q3 data.
+2025 job growth revised to 0.1% per February 2026 BLS benchmark revision (181K total, down from initial 584K estimate).
 2020 productivity spike reflects composition effects.

 The monthly view makes the deceleration even clearer: